Ultra low-cost carrier (ULCC) Spirit Airlines operates more than

 center, and third-party travel agents.
 Its spirit.com site accounts

 for about two-thirds of sales.

-behind it, Spirit is enjoying uncharted growth over the years.
+Spirit has enjoyed uncharted growth over the years.
+Revenues

-revenue also climbed by 25% due to a 24% increase in traffic and an
+revenue also climbed 15% due to a 20% increase in traffic and an

 increase in baggage revenue per passenger flight segment.